phdata/snowpipe-cli/README.md

 pip install -r requirements.txt
 ```

-You will need to create a config file with the Snowflake credentials and account information.
+Create a config file with the Snowflake credentials and account information.
 See
 the [example config](example-config.yaml) for details.

 The `account` value must not include the region and cloud if